If you’re here, you want answers, you want to take a stand. You want to obliterate the social anxiety that is holding you back in life.

 - Join a public speaking group

-So go out and try them!
+Go out and try them!
 As cliche as it is, remember, Practice makes perfect.

 Overcoming social anxiety won’t happen overnight, in fact, it will be a long journey.
-But I do promise you that if you follow and repeat daily the tips I have given you, then you will make progress.
+But I do promise you that if you follow and repeat daily the tips I have given you, you will make progress.
 And that’s all we want now, progress, to be a little better than you were before.

 - Don’t be afraid to show people your flaws, fears, humor, interest, and everything else that makes you, YOU!